whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-22-can-rabbits-eat-celery.md

 Most people know celery from grocery stores where most part of the leaves have been chopped off.
 If you are wondering whether your rabbit can also eat the celery leaves then the answer is yes.

-> **try and find a place that sells the celery as a whole**.
+> **Try and find a place that sells the celery as a whole**.
 Your bunny will love the lush dark green celery leaves!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vGCjVl3RCKw" frameborder="0" allowfullscreen></iframe>